-IoT is facilitating machine-to-machine connectivity and opening up new possibilities in businesses and personal lives.
+IoT in Healthcare is facilitating machine-to-machine connectivity and opening up new possibilities in businesses and personal lives.
 One of the early adopters of technology in the healthcare industry and it is not untouched by the Internet of Things.

 Sensors, wearable devices, healthcare monitoring systems, and mobile apps, etc., are transforming the healthcare industry.
 IoT facilitates data collection through multiple sources and real-time transmission of the data to facilitate several innovative usages in hospitals.

 Many healthcare organizations are leaning towards IoT for their ability to solve complex healthcare challenges like improving treatment outcomes, optimizing resource utilization, and boosting the patient experience.
-Internet of Things is capable of addressing these challenges through continuous tracking, monitoring, and regular information flow to various stakeholders.
+The Internet of Things is capable of addressing these challenges through continuous tracking, monitoring, and regular information flow to various stakeholders.
 This results in timely treatment, better treatment accuracy, and patient care.

 - Building connected ecosystems – IoT is helping healthcare organizations build connected ecosystems integrating various processes and departments of a hospital into one unit.
 This helps hospitals automate and streamline processes as well as optimize resource utilization and cut costs.